The Face of Another (film): Plot

-Engineer Okuyama's face was disfigured by an explosion in an industrial accident, and wears bandages to cover the burns.
-Feeling isolated and being physically rejected by his wife, he consults a psychiatrist.
-Seeing the frustration Mr. Okuyama experiences with his facial disfiguration, the psychiatrist proposes to make an experimental prosthetic mask for him, apparently with great reluctance.
+Engineer Okuyama's face was disfigured by an explosion in an industrial accident, and he now wears bandages to cover the burns.
+Feeling isolated and physically rejected by his wife, he consults a psychiatrist.
+Seeing the frustration Okuyama experiences from his facial disfiguration, the psychiatrist proposes the creation of an experimental prosthetic mask for him, apparently with great reluctance.

-The psychiatrist and Okuyama offer a man 10,000 yen to serve as the model for the mask, and the mask is built and fitted onto Okuyama.
-The psychiatrist demands that Okuyama regularly reports his sensations and thoughts to him, and cautions Okuyama that the mask may change his behavior and personality so much that he will cease to be the same person.
+The psychiatrist and Okuyama offer a man 10,000 yen to serve as the model for the mask, and the mask is built and fitted onto Okuyama's face.
+The psychiatrist demands that Okuyama regularly report his sensations and thoughts to him, and cautions Okuyama that the mask may change his behavior and personality so much that he will cease to be the same person.
 Okuyama tells no one that he has received the mask, and simply lives as a new man, telling his wife that he is traveling on business while he rents an apartment nearby.
-He tests the mask's effectiveness on a secretary of his company, who doesn't recognize him, and a mentally challenged neighborhood girl, who does.
+He tests the mask's effectiveness on a secretary at his company, who doesn't recognize him, and the apartment superintendent's mentally challenged daughter, who does.
 During a meeting between Okuyama and the psychiatrist, the latter realizes that his patient has already changed, and imagines a world where the mask goes into mass production, subsequently eliminating all sense of morality.